Koha-Community/kohadocs/source/patrons.rst

    |image411|

-   -  Click 'Set to Patron to search your system for an existing patron
+   -  Click 'Set to patron' to search your system for an existing patron

 -  Each patron can have an alternate contact